 - 1 egg lightly beaten

-- 1 lb lean or extra lean ground beef
+- 1 pound lean or extra lean ground beef

-Heat oven to 350°F. Stir together ketchup, egg, salt, Worcestershire and pepper in a small bowl.
+- Heat oven to 350°F. Stir together ⅓ cup ketchup, 1 egg, 1 teaspoon salt, 1 teaspoon Worcestershire sauce, and ½ teaspoon pepper in a small bowl.
 Set aside.

 - Mix together 1 pound lean or extra lean ground beef, 1 pound ground turkey, ½ cup shredded sharp cheddar cheese, ¼ cup rolled oats, minced onion, and 2 Tablespoons minced parsley (it's best to do this with your hands).
 Add the ketchup mixture and mix until incorporated.

 - Press the meat mixture into a 9x5" loaf pan.
 Lay the halved bacon slices over the top horizontally, tucking the edges down the sides if needed.
 Bake for one hour.